-The Whiting Lane School mascot is "Flash" the Wise Owl and its motto is "Knowledge...guaranteed for life!"
+The Whiting Lane School mascot is "Flash," the Wise Owl, and its motto is "Knowledge...guaranteed for life!"
 Both serve to remind all students that few other ideals come with a lifetime guarantee and will serve them as well in achieving personal aspirations and the goals outlined in the Whiting Lane Mission Statement.
 The value of lifelong learning is cultivated from the start of each student's tenure in Whiting Lane and is daily supported by and reflected in the educational practices of all staff, parents, and community members alike.
 Respect and Responsibility remained a school goal.
-The Second Step Program and Responsive Classroom techniques were incorporated into classroom based lessons at each grade level.
+The Second Step Program and Responsive Classroom techniques continue to be incorporated into classroom-based lessons at each grade level.
 Service, giving back to and supporting the community are fundamental values at Whiting Lane.
 While its Student Council meets during the school day, its initiatives most often include activities centered on school improvement efforts in and outside of school (e.g., "The Recycling Crew"), building school spirit (e.g., Crazy Hat Day), targeted fund raising (e.g.," Pennies for Patients," the Red Cross, soldiers in Iraq/Afghanistan,) and community outreach (e.g., winter coat/mittens collection, West Hartford Food Pantry).
 Whiting Lane School is actively engaged in supporting Autism Speaks.
 For the past three years, the entire community rallied in its fundraising efforts for "Walk Now for Autism."
-This past year Whiting Lane was named the recipient of the Greater Hartford Walk 2007 Gold Team Award for its level of contribution to the cause.
+This past year Whiting Lane was again named the recipient of the Greater Hartford Walk 2008 Gold Team Award for its level of contribution to the cause.
 The Hoot (online school newspaper) has student reporters in grades 3, 4 and 5 select monthly issue themes, interview members of the student, staff, and parent community, and submit articles for consideration by parent and teacher moderators.
-Developing a community of caring is fostered through morning announcements that are student created and delivered daily to the entire school via the Public Address system.
-They end with the recitation of the Whiting Lane School Code.
+Our school proudly won the townwide Energy Conservation Challenge as part of the district's efforts to create a culture of conservation.
+We continue to seek alternatives to "going green."
+One of our most important initiatives is the "Bring the Greenhouse back to Whiting Lane" project.
+We are working towards the creation of a greenhouse on our campus, along with a community garden.